NVIDIA/gdrcopy/README.md

 - very low overhead, as it is driven by the CPU.
 As a reference, currently a cudaMemcpy can incur in a 6-7us overhead.

-- An initial memory "pinning" phase is required, which is potentially expensive, 10us-1ms depending on the buffer size.
+- An initial memory *pinning* phase is required, which is potentially expensive, 10us-1ms depending on the buffer size.

 - Fast H-D, because of write-combining.
 H-D bandwidth is 6-8GB/s on Ivy